 With all of the opportunities that are afforded Americans, I often find myself taking values such as independence and hard work a little too far.
 As bizarre as it may sound, too much of a good thing can become harmful.
 Proverbs 25:16 NLT says, “Do you like honey?
 Don’t eat too much, or it will make you sick.”
 I laugh at the idea of eating too much honey, mostly because it reminds me of Winnie-the-Pooh, but I often do just that.

 While it might not be honey, I cannot count the number of times I have overdone it at holiday meals.
 So why should I be surprised that I do the same thing when it comes to working harder.
 As believers, we are called to live a life dependent on the Holy Spirit.
-Yet, I continually have to remind myself that I am meant to live my life in relationship with Him.
+Yet, I continually have to remind myself that I am meant to live my life in a relationship with Him.

 The Struggle Is Real